jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 Write a blank cell specified by ``row`` and ``column``::

     worksheet.write_blank(0, 0, None, format)
+    worksheet.write_blank('A2', None, format)

+Both row-column and A1 style notation are supported, as shown above.
+See :ref:`cell_notation` for more details.

 This method is used to add formatting to a cell which doesn't contain a string or number value.